sanger-bentley-group/gps-pipeline/README.md

      ```

 ### Run
+> ⚠️ Important
+>
+> Docker Desktop / Engine must be running and `pipeline` Conda Environment must be activated before running the following commands
 - You can run the pipeline without options.
 It will attempt to get the raw reads from the default location (`input` directory inside the `gps-unified-pipeline` local repository)
   ```
   nextflow run main.nf